Habib University

-Habib University (HU) (دانش گاہِ حبیب) is a private liberal arts university located in Karachi, Pakistan.
+Habib University (HU) (دانش گاہِ حبیب) is a university for Liberal arts education located in Karachi.

 Funded by the House of Habib, the Habib University Foundation was established in 2010, and was chartered in 2012 as an independent university.
 Based on a 6.3 acres (295,800 sq ft.) campus in Gulistan-e-Jauhar, Karachi, it is a multi-disciplinary university offering undergraduate degree's in science, engineering, arts, humanities and social sciences.
 It has a strong liberal arts focus and requires all its students to take a set of liberal arts courses consisting of sociology, history, philosophy and anthropology.

 History

 In 2010, the House of Habib formed the Habib University Foundation (a not-for-profit organization).
 The project was launched with a grant of US$40 million.
 Construction on the campus in Gulistan-e-Jauhar, Karachi began in 2012 and classes began in 2014.

 The university has a joint venture contract with Texas A&M University at Qatar for reciprocal sharing of institutional experience and has signed a partnership agreement for the association.

 HU's first class of undergraduate students began in August 2014.
 HU Talent Outreach Program (TOPS), launched in 2016, provides selected students a tuition fee waiver for four-year undergraduate program.
 Wasif Rizvi is the founding President of the University.
 The university's chief academic officer is Dr. Aamir Hasan who serves as Vice President for Academic Affairs (VPAA) and Dean of Faculty.